 We are committed to treating your information securely, with respect and in line with data protection law.

 This privacy notice tells you what to expect when Grange processes your personal information.
 It applies to information about leaseholders, tenants, shared owners and other service users including visitors to our website.
 This is the main privacy notice for Grange.
 However, some of our additional services provided by Clarion Housing Group, may have additional privacy notices which will be provided to you if and when you engage or register for such a service (we will make all privacy notices available on the Clarion Housing Group website so you can understand if they apply to you).
-It is important for you to read this Notice in full to understand what information we hold about you, how we may use it and your rights in relation to your data.
+It is important for you to read this Notice in full to understand what information we hold about you, how we will use it and your rights in relation to your data.
 However, we have also produced a summary version explaining why ‘Privacy Matters at Grange’.

 Clarion Housing Group includes a number of other subsidiary organisations such as Clarion Housing Association and Clarion Futures.
 Please see our website for further information.
-Our registered company information, including registration details and registered offices of all the entities associated with Clarion can be found here.
+Our registered company information, including registration details and registered offices of all the entities associated with Clarion can be found at here.

 We keep our privacy notice under regular review and we will place any updates on our website.
 If you would like to receive a hard copy of our current privacy notice, please let us know.